Portisch/RF-Bridge-EFM8BB1/README.md

 ## Transmiting by command 0xA8
 There is a new command in the firmware to be able to send RF data.<br/>
+Predefined protocols in the RF_Protocols.h file can be used directly by<br/>
+using the protocol identifier.<br/>

 Hex: AA A8 06 02 D0 F9 32 11 33 55<br/>